 or caregiving and residential interiors, “psycho-ecological design” applies to all uses.When I work with physically challenged people, I need to know how much space care receivers need and how they use it.
 People with mobility challenges require more space for maneuverability.
 Wheelchairs and crutches extend beyond the human body.
 Corridors or other circulation spaces should contain adequate space for a physically challenged person and an ambulatory person to pass unobstructed.
-All circulation to enter and exit freely is identified.
-Next, the remaining areas were examined.
+All circulation to enter and exit freely should be identified.
+Next, the remaining areas are examined.
 The 5’-0” circle for wheelchair circulation, for a scooter, or for crutches points out how much space there is for furnishings.
 People should feel comfortable in their homes without having to plan a path to navigate each time they want to move.

 I worked with physically challenged, independent people.
 Some families have cared for care receivers since their birth.
 Others become caregivers when entering relationships or within relationships that change over time.
 Some may experience this change in homes that were not initially selected for that use.
 We adapt houses and apartments to ever-shifting needs whenever possible.
 Architecturally, many spaces can be designed to accommodate many layouts and uses.
 However, interior (if structural) and exterior walls are fixed, imposed limits.
 Furniture placing would work best if traffic or circulation space is identified first and maintained.
 What remains can be used to place elements for maximum use and access.